Update on Meath County Council Services

 Kells Swimming Pool

-Preparations are underway for the reopening of Kells Swimming Pool in mid-July and with all the necessary Covid 19 related measures put in place to ensure the safety of visitors and staff.
+Please visit the Kells Swimming Pool Facebook page to view the most recent timetable and to view the new measures in place to ensure the safety of visitors and staff.

 Navan Swimming Pool - Aura Navan Leisure Centre